CEA-COSMIC/ModOpt/modopt/examples/README.rst

 Examples
 ========

-This is a collection of python scripts showing the use of ModOpt.
+This is a collection of Python scripts demonstrating the use of ModOpt.